Ronath1/audio_transcribe/README.md

 This is a Spring Boot project that provides an easy way to transcribe audio into text.
 It is designed to handle different audio formats and make voice data more useful for everyday applications.

+## 🌟 Why This Project?
+Audio transcription is becoming an essential feature for modern apps.
+This project can be used in many scenarios, such as:
+- 📓 Converting lecture recordings into notes
+- 📰 Transcribing interviews for journalism
+- 🎧 Creating captions for podcasts or videos
+- 🏢 Supporting meeting minutes in businesses
+- 📱 Making applications more accessible to users with hearing impairments